Brochure & Catalogue

 A new brochure to whet your appetite

-BC Designs approached Fever for help with producing two new-look brochures.
+BC Designs approached Fever for help with producing two revised brochures.
 The brief was to raise the profile of the BC Designs brand whilst continuing to showcase the quality, innovation and originality of their products.

 In a highly competitive market there are many imitations, but BC Designs’ bathroom collections and freestanding baths have never been matched the world over.
-From period reproductions to cutting edge originals—it was important to not only represent their product range, but their knowledge and experience as well.
+From period reproductions to cutting-edge originals, it was important to not only represent their product range, but their knowledge and experience as well.

-Printed on uncoated paper throughout, for a more luxurious, coffee table feel—the 64 page brochure was also accompanied by a small, A5 landscape Look-Book, as a little teaser to it’s bigger brother for use in meetings and at industry shows.
+Printed on uncoated paper throughout for a more luxurious, coffee-table feel, the 64-page brochure was also accompanied by a small, A5 landscape lookbook as a little teaser to its bigger brother for use in meetings and at industry shows.

 Six months on and the brochure is still receiving some brilliant feedback.
 Most importantly, it has increased sales.
 BC Designs’ knowledge, experience and their warm, personable manner made them a joy to work with, and we look forward to working with them again soon.